 Why we love it: This is an incredibly flavorful, quick, simple, and customizable comforting soup.
 It’s a fusion of Thai and traditional fall flavors and is versatile with options for both meat-eaters and vegans (feel free to omit the chicken and fish sauce if you’d like).
 You can even bulk it up with rice or a grain of your choice.

 Hero ingredient: Butternut squash adds even more texture and natural sweetness that complements the heat of the pepper, ginger, and garlic perfectly.

 Why we love it: Despite the depth of flavor, this is a simple soup with a base of diced onions and apples.
 Feel free to add a splash of heavy cream or coconut milk to make it even creamier and more indulgent.
 Either way, it’s divine.

 Hero ingredient: Curry powder is the perfect spice blend—funky and savory in all the best ways.

 Why we love it: It doesn’t get much easier than this lovely, simple soup.
-Curry gives it a delicious, earthy flavor—it’s a crowd-pleasing soup that will warm the belly and soul.
+Curry gives it a delicious, earthy flavor—it’s a crowd-pleasing soup that will warm the belly and satisfy the soul.

 Hero ingredient: Sweet potatoes do the heavy lifting here.